History is coming alive for families at Powderham Castle in Devon this summer.

-From delving into the incredible past of animals and critters from the Tudor times, a living history group bringing the grounds to life with an encampment portraying life in the 17th century, a pooches at Powderham event, interactive pirate-themed sessions from a theatre company, live parrot shows, and a visit from Tractor Ted, kids will be spoilt for choice.
+From delving into the incredible past of animals and critters from the Tudor times.
+A living history group bringing the grounds to life with an encampment portraying life in the 17th century.
+A pooches at Powderham event, and interactive pirate-themed sessions from a theatre company.
+Live parrot shows, and a visit from Tractor Ted, kids will be spoilt for choice.

 Medieval Madness at Powderham

-We also saw one of the Pocketwatch Theatre Company’s performances of medieval mischief which transported you back to medieval times, and even involved the children trying their hand at archery and child-friendly jousting.
+We also saw one of the Pocketwatch Theatre Company’s performances of medieval mischief.
+It transported you back to medieval times, and even involved the children trying their hand at archery and child-friendly jousting.

-As well as the Medieval Madness activities, we had free reign of the castle and its grounds, so made the most of a tractor trailer ride through Powderham’s deer park – spotting so many of the beautiful creatures, a play in the park, and a visit to see the animals in the castle’s walled garden.
+As well as the Medieval Madness activities, we had free reign of the castle and its grounds.
+We made the most of a tractor trailer ride through Powderham’s deer park.
+And spotted so many of the beautiful creatures.
+We also had a play in the park, and visited the animals in the castle’s walled garden.
 The boys were able to let off some more steam playing on the grass where we had our picnic.

 We had a great day, and the summer holiday events look set to be just as much fun: